 Drill a hole a few inches from the bottom of the pumpkin.
 You want to drill it as low as you can without the spout being angled too far downward.

 Fasten it to the inside of the pumpkin by attaching the silicone gasket and nut to the open end of the spigot.
 If your pumpkin walls exceed the entire length of the spigot, you'll have to carve down the area around the hole from the inside of the pumpkin to reveal enough of the threaded end of the spigot to screw on and tighten the nut.
 It should look like this from the inside:

 Fill it up with your favorite fall beverage.
 Obviously, we're using a pumpkin, so it's going to lend a hint of flavor to whatever you fill it with.
-We suggest using a beverage that will compliment it.
-You can do what we did and mix up a yummy batch of Pumpkin Pie Punch, or fill it with apple juice, hard cider or pumpkin ale.
-Then, cover with the stem.
+We suggest using a beverage that will complement it.
+You can do what we did and mix up a yummy batch of Pumpkin Pie Punch, or fill it with apple juice, hard apple cider or pumpkin ale.
+Then cover it with the stem.

-Time to set out your pumpkin keg for all your guests to enjoy!
-Place at the edge of a table, or lifted up on a cake stand to allow for drink dispensing.
+Time to set out your pumpkin keg for all your guests to enjoy at your fall parties!
+Place it at the edge of a table, or lifted up on a cake stand, to allow for drink dispensing.